 Be sensible: get dropped-off at the Drop and Collect point, catch the bus to Pedestrian Gate A where you will get quicker access to the site.
 There’s less walking involved, it is safer and much quicker.

-The Drop and Collect will be open for the public from 12.01am on Wed onwards and remains open until 1800 hours on Monday eve.
+The Drop and Collect will be open for the public from 9:00am on Tuesday 21st onwards and remains open until 8.00pm on Monday 27th.

 The Drop and Collect is located to the east of the site.
 Head towards Evercreech on the A371 and follow the signs for Drop and Collect or DC.
 Plan a route that keeps you away from the immediate area of the Festival as the A361 is closed for through traffic on the Monday after the festival between Glastonbury and Shepton Mallet.